ygemici/osz/loader/README.md

 2. Create FS0:\BOOTBOOT directory on the boot partition, and copy the image you've created into it.
 If you want, create a text file named [CONFIG](https://github.com/bztsrc/osz/blob/master/etc/sys/config) there too, and put your [environment variables](https://github.com/bztsrc/osz/blob/master/docs/bootopts.md) there.
-        If you want to use a different name than "sys/core" for your kernel, specify "kernel=" in it.
+        If you use a different name than "sys/core" for your kernel, specify "kernel=" in it.

 Alternatively you can copy an uncompressed INITRD into the whole partition using your fs only, leaving FAT filesystem entirely out.
 You can also create an Option ROM out of INITRD (on BIOS there's not much space ~64-96k, but on EFI it can be 16M).